markcellus/scroll-js/README.md

 ## Usage

+In order to use the Scroll class, you can use one of the [pre-built files](/dist) if you want to quickly get started.
+Or, alternatively you can use the [source files](/src) directly if you are running your own build processes.

+### Scrolling an element

-You can manually scroll any element on a page.
+You can manually scroll any element on a page and optionally detect when done.
 Just make sure the element you want to scroll has:

 1. A specified `height` css property.
 1. css `overflow` property that is set to `hidden`.
 1. Content that extends beyond the specified height.

-### Scrolling an element

-You can manually scroll to any portion of an element and detect when done.
-This examples scrolls the window (document body).
+The following example scrolls the window (document body).

 ```javascript
 var scroll = new Scroll({